code-warrior/gulp-template-for-html-css-sass-js/README.md

 # CLEAN
-This tasks deletes the devTargetFolder and prodTargetFolder directories, both of which are expendable, since Gulp can re-build them at any moment.
+This task deletes the devTargetFolder and prodTargetFolder directories, both of which are expendable, since Gulp can re-build them at any moment.